A hard truth is that you cannot trust others until you can trust yourself.

 - Something in your past relationships is impacting your ability to trust.

-The fear of being hurt or betrayed are core issues.
+There are always reasons you don't trust.
+The fear of being hurt or betrayed are the most common reasons.

 What does trust look like?